Elreezy-max/Elreezy-max/README.md

-## Hi there 👋
+ Hi there 👋

-Here are some ideas to get you started:
+My name is Brandon Elrod

 - 🔭 I’m currently working on CyberSecurity and Software Development Diploma at Northwest Shoals Community College
 - 🌱 I’m currently learning web and apps development